 Microeconomics I is part of a full course of intermediate microeconomics.
 In consequence, its contents are fundamental for the student, providing the necessary elements to study basic economic institutions from the perspective of economic analysis.
 The course belongs to the module "Fundamentals of Economic Analysis and Instruments" and to the field "Economic Theory".

-The context of the course Microeconomics I in the Business degree can be found in <http://dae.unizar.es/gade/microi/graficoinfluencias.pdf> acquire the relevant knowledge for taking informed decisions successfully.
+The context of the course Microeconomics I in the Business degree can be found in <http://dae.unizar.es/gade/microi/graficoinfluencias.pdf>

 After completing the course, the student will be competent in the following skills: